syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 ## Performing OCR on rotated page of PDF document

-To perform OCR on the rotated page of a PDF document, refer to the following code snippet for the same.
+To perform OCR on the rotated page of a PDF document, refer to the following code snippet.

 {% tabs %}